ajinkyasonar7/ajinkya-demo/README.md

 # ajinkya-demo
-this is a demo repository
+This is a demo repository.
+Author - Ajinkya Sonar